DoDAO-io/dodao-balancer-guides/generated/markdown/composable-stable-pools-balancer.md

 ```

 The logic to ensure that tokens are properly scaled when calculating the swapped tokens is already part of BasePool.
 ComposableStablePool(`ComposableStablePoolRates.sol`) extends it and considers the rate provider also.

+## Caching
+ Token rate caches are used to avoid querying the price rate for a token every time we need to work with it.
+The `old rate` field is used for precise protocol fee calculation, to ensure that token yield is only "taxed" once.

+Constructor of ComposableStablePool also accepts `uint256[] tokenRateCacheDurations;` which determines the duration for which the rates should be cached.